IABTechLab/uid2docs/README.md

 Here are some commonly asked questions regarding the UID2 framework.

-#### Will all integration partners in the EUID infrastructure (SSPs, data providers, measurement providers) be automatically integrated with UID2?
+#### Will all integration partners in the EUID infrastructure (SSPs, third-party data providers, measurement providers) be automatically integrated with UID2?

 No. UID2 functions as its own framework, which is separate from EUID.
 As such, paperwork relating to the usage and access to the EUID framework does not automatically grant usage and access to the UID2 framework.
 New contracts are required to be signed for UID2.